awsdocs/aws-elemental-mediatailor-user-guide/doc_source/channel-assembly-creating-channels.md

 # Creating channels<a name="channel-assembly-creating-channels"></a>

- The following procedure describes how to create channels using the MediaTailor console\. <a name="create-channel-procedure"></a>
+ The following procedure describes how to create a channel using the MediaTailor console\. <a name="create-channel-procedure"></a>

 **To create a channel**